WEICHINLIN/Natural-Language-Processing/1. Install/Install.md

 kubectl get pods -n kubeflow
 ```
 <img src="https://github.com/WEICHINLIN/Kubeflow---Natural-Language-Processing/blob/main/4.%20Image/get%20pods.png" alt="get pods"/><br/>
+It takes about 30 minutes to wait for 16G RAM. \
 After seeing the same situation as on the screen, you can proceed to the next step.

 ### Step 6：Port-forward